Loading your recommendations…

 Get ready for games, arts and crafts, outdoor music, people, beer and a little more beer at Durham’s fall festivals, events and celebrations.

-The Durham Arts Council is hosting the 49th Annual CenterFest, an art and community-focused street festival in downtown Durham.
+The Durham Arts Council is hosting the 50th Annual CenterFest, an art and community-focused street festival in downtown Durham.
 The two days of festival fun will include art from creators from Durham and across the state and country, music, dance, street performers, a Creative Kids' Zone and community groups providing information.
-Admission is free with a $5 suggested donation and families are welcome.
+Admission is free with a $5 suggested donation, and families are welcome.

 Vintage Baseball at the DAP | September 28

-Imagine the Historic Durham Athletic Park as it was when it began hosting baseball games in 1926 at this vintage baseball game where 4 teams will play a total of 6 games.
+Imagine Historic Durham Athletic Park as it was when it began hosting baseball games in 1926 at this vintage baseball game, where four teams will play a total of six games.
 See players wearing historical uniforms, following vintage gameplay rules and using the original equipment as they honor the struggles and achievements of the many players who have brought us the Durham baseball culture we know today.

 Pride: Durham, NC | September 28 - 29